tybens/leilanibender.com/blog/content/logs/donation_log_2020.md

 weight = 1
 +++

-The path to earn-to-give effective altruism is one of normalizing donating, not one of character development.
-Donations converted to CAD, if I donated through an organization that distributes to other charities, the charaties that will be spending the money are listed.
+The path to earn-to-give effective altruism is mostly one of normalizing donating, not one of character development.
+Donations converted to CAD, if I donated through an organization that distributes to other charities, the charities that will be spending the money are listed.

+2021 edit: I would've liked to put more money into less anthrocentric causes as well as put some money into meta-research

 ### Breakdown